Frank705/yogacompass/index.md

 * [Yoga meditation in energy center forces](https://www.yogacompass.org#yoga-meditation-in-energy-center-forces)

 ### Table of contents
-The course plan is intended with a total of 4 pages.
+The course plan will have a total of 4 pages.
 On the 1st page an individual selection of yoga technique terms is summarized in the table of contents.
 For each yoga terms column a separate page of the course plan will be displayed, with details about the yoga techniques.

 Ethical basics for yoga postures | Energy center forces in yoga postures | Yoga meditation in energy center forces
 ------------ | ------------- | -------------